mne-tools/mne-hcp/README.rst

 A couple of steps are necessary to reproduce the original sensor space outputs.

 1. Reference channels should be regressed out.
-Checkout :func:`hcp.preprocessing.apply_ref_correction`.
+Check out :func:`hcp.preprocessing.apply_ref_correction`.

-2. The trial info structure gives the correct latencies of the events The latencies in the trigger channel are shifted by around 18 ms.
+2. The trial info structure gives the correct latencies of the events.
+   The latencies in the trigger channel are shifted by around 18 ms.
-   For now we'd recommend using the events from the :func:`hcp.io.read_trial_info_hcp`.
+   For now we recommend using the events from the function :func:`hcp.io.read_trial_info_hcp`.

 3. The default filters in MNE and FieldTrip are different.
-   FieldTrip uses 4th order butterworth filter.
-In MNE you might need to adjust the `*_trans_bandwidth` parameter to avoid numerical error.
+   FieldTrip uses a 4th order butterworth filter.
+In MNE you might need to adjust the `*_trans_bandwidth` parameter to avoid numerical errors.
-   In the HCP outputs evoked responses were filtered between 0.5 and 30Hz prior to baseline correction.
+   In the HCP outputs, evoked responses were filtered between 0.5 and 30Hz prior to baseline correction.

 4. Annotations need to be loaded and registered.
 The HCP consortium ships annotations of bad segments and bad channels.
    These have to be read and used.
-Checkout `hcp.io.read_annot_hcp` and add bad channel neame to `raw.info['bads']` and create and set an mne.Annotations object as atribute to raw, see below.
+Check out :func:`hcp.io.read_annot_hcp` and add bad channel names to `raw.info['bads']` and create and set an `mne.Annotations` object as attribute to `raw`, see below.

     .. code-block:: python